 Honors & Accolades

-The 2018 edition of Chambers USA features Doug Alexander, Kevin Dubose, Robert Dubose, Marcy Hogan Greer, and Wallace B. Jefferson in appellate litigation in Texas.
-ADJ is one of only three firms in Texas recognized in the Chambers USA Spotlight Table for appellate litigation.
+The 2019 edition of Chambers USA features Doug Alexander, Kirsten M. Castañeda, Kevin Dubose, Robert Dubose, Marcy Hogan Greer, and Wallace B. Jefferson in appellate litigation in Texas.
+ADJ is one of only four firms in Texas recognized in the Chambers USA Spotlight Table for appellate litigation.

 The 2019 edition of Best Lawyers in America lists 8 ADJ lawyers in appellate law: Doug Alexander, LaDawn H. Nandrasy, Kevin Dubose, Robert Dubose, Charlie Frazier, Marcy Hogan Greer, Wallace B. Jefferson, and Amy Warr.
 Marcy Hogan Greer is listed in bet-the-company litigation and commercial litigation.